Skip to main content

 4-5 days, 131 km (81 mi.)

-This is an adventure for those looking for a perfect blend of city life, country roads and delicious eats.
+This is an adventure for those looking for a perfect autumn blend of city life, country roads and delicious eats.
 Best of all?
 It’s the perfect gateway to the glorious Fundy Coast and Acadian Shores road trips.
 Read on and hit the road!

 Hub City Road Trip